Ishwar Singh (politician, born 1926)

-Chaudhary Ishwar Singh (1926-1998) was a leader of the Congress Party and served as the speaker of Haryana Vidhan Sabha from 1991–1996.
+Chaudhary Ishwar Singh (5 November 1926 – 1998) was a leader of the Congress Party and served as the speaker of Haryana Vidhan Sabha from 1991 to 1996.
 He was elected as MLA for four times by the electorates of Pundri constituency of Haryana.
-He is well know for his contribution to uplift the poor and oppressed people in the society and for uplifting girls to get higher education by building 3 degree colleges in the constituency of Pundri.
+He is well known for his contribution to uplift the poor and oppressed people in the society and for uplifting girls to get higher education by building 3 degree colleges in the constituency of Pundri.